Learn All About this Clinically-Proven Alternative to Spinal Fusion

 No other disc replacement system has been studied more than prodisc.

-With more than 540 published papers, reporting on experiences with over 13,000 patients, the clinical data for prodisc strongly supports its safety and effectiveness.
+With more than 590 published papers, the clinical data for prodisc strongly supports its safety and effectiveness.
 Here are just a few key takeaways from these numerous clinical studies:

 4x